zammad/zammad-user-documentation/extras/shared-drafts.rst

          title and article as desired.
 Make sure to select a group that supports shared drafts.

-         If you're ready to save the draft, click on 📝 on the right ticket pane, enter a meaning full name and click on the "Create" button.
+         If you're ready to save the draft, click on 📝 on the right ticket sidebar, enter a meaning full name and click on the "Create" button.

          .. figure:: /images/extras/shared-drafts/saving-current-new-ticket-dialogue-as-shared-draft.gif